 You can also view a Flash video of the 32 mm Replacement Fork Installation if you are replacing an existing fork.

 Note: This installation procedure also applies to FOX F29 forks.

-WARNING: FOX Racing Shox highly recommends that a qualified bicycle technician install your FOX fork on your bicycle.
-Improperly installed forks are dangerous, and can cause loss of control and SERIOUS INJURY or DEATH.
+FOX Racing Shox highly recommends that a qualified bicycle technician install your FOX fork on your bicycle.
+Improperly installed forks are dangerous, and can cause loss of control and serious or fatal injuries.
 Read this section in its entirety before beginning the installation process of your FOX fork.

 Note: If there is no old fork to measure by, cut the steerer to the proper length with the following procedure:

 WARNING: If the steerer has any nicks or gouges, the crown/steerer/upper tube assembly must be replaced.
 A nick or gouge can cause the steerer to fail prematurely, and cause loss of control of the bicycle and serious or fatal injuries.

 Note: The total height of spacers used on a FOX steerer tube should never exceed 30 mm.

 Linear-pull brakes (i.e., V-brakes) can be used on FOX 32 mm forks equipped with brake posts.
 Install and adjust linear-pull brakes according to the manufacturer’s instructions.
 Test brakes for proper operation on flat land.
 Since FOX 32 mm forks use a hangerless lower leg design, cantilever style brakes cannot be used.

 Disc brakes with 160 – 203 mm rotors can be used on FOX 32 mm forks.
 Do not use rotors larger than 203 mm.
 Install disc brakes and torque all fasteners according to manufacturer’s specifications.